metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 # INSTALLING OpenCV

-In my case downloading OpenCV using Linux's package manager was not successful.It required to add another repository which wanted to install its own versions of packages I already had.
+In my case installing OpenCV using Linux's package manager (dnf, fedora) was not successful with default repositories.
+It required to add another
+repository (rpmfusion) which wanted to install its own versions of packages I already had.
 So I prefered to install OpenCV from sources.
 This is the procedure I followed: